 The acupuncture needle is stainless steel, sterile, disposable, micro-thin and flexible.
 It conducts energy, promoting circulation and metabolism.
 Acupuncture improves diverse conditions because it stimulates natural, physiological cellular self-healing.

 During acupuncture, a depression or knot in the muscle is palpated and a needle is gently inserted.
 The sensory nerves, which run along the fascia and branch off to innervate almost every square inch of our body, immediately sense the change in their environment.
 Because the sterile and disposable acupuncture needle is so fine, the sensation is usually not pain but a dull ache, pressure or heaviness in the muscle, a warmth, tingling, floating sensation, or a feeling of movement along the meridian.

 The benefits of acupuncture exceed local healing at the acupoint.
 Peripheral sensory nerves immediately communicate to the spinal cord and brain.
 Endorphins are released, which relieve pain and relax tissues, enhancing circulation and healing.
 Endorphins have value in the body beyond just feeling good.
 Research shows that for several days after acupuncture or massage, the positive chemical effects of endorphins continue in the bloodstream during which time your body is receiving the chemical signal to heal.

 We do not heal well during stress.
 Mental and emotional stress, chronic pain and physical dysfunction create a continuous state of stress for the body.
 The sympathetic nervous system is over-activated, creating high blood levels of the stress hormone cortisol, used in “fight-or-flight” responses.
 During stress, the body delays parasympathetic activities like “rest-and-digest,” healing and repair.

 As a unified, intelligent organism, the body enacts a holistic healing response with acupuncture therapy.
 With the call to self-healing in place, the parasympathetic nervous system activates healing activities and regulates organ function.
-The immune system is stimulated and reinforced, which protects the whole body, including the brain.
+The immune system is stimulated and reinforced, which protects the whole body, including the brain itself.

 Why is muscle health so important?